the-events-calendar/event-tickets/readme.txt

 * Tweak - Updated `Tribe__Tickets__Status__Manager::get_provider_slug()` and added `Tribe__Tickets__Status__Manager::get_provider_class_from_slug()` for convenient and consistent lookups.
 [ETP-843]
 * Tweak - Add `Tribe__Tickets__Tickets::get_ticket_provider_instance()` to consistently and more concisely get a ticket provider's instance only if it is active.
 Update `Tribe__Tickets__Tickets::get_ticket_provider_instance()` to return a class instance instead of class name string, for more robust usage.
 Multiple derivative functions and template files updated accordingly.
 Backwards compatibility for this resolved with adding a `Tribe__Tickets__Tickets::__toString()` method that will handle usages of the class object when called as a string.
 [ET-843]
 * Tweak - Display all of a post's order tabs in the Attendees Report admin screen.
 Example: if a post's ticket provider was Tribe Commerce and such tickets were sold, then the post's provider changed to WooCommerce Tickets, the Attendees Report screen should show both the Tribe Commerce order history tab and the WooCommerce order history tab, regardless of which ticket provider is currently the default.
 Introduced `Tribe__Tickets__Tickets::post_has_tickets()` helper function.
 [ET-843]
+* Tweak - Modify params on `register_rest_route` across the board on the plugin to prevent notices on WordPress 5.5

 = [4.12.2] 2020-06-24 =